Engaging grammar activities for review.

 Although some may seem like a large discussion, it normally is quick with students.
 Simply say, “On our last writing assignment, I encouraged many of you to experiment with your verbs.
 You found linking verbs in your papers and decided if they should stay linking verbs or become action verbs.
 Now we are going to look at active voice.
 This concept also deals with verbs.”

 When I review grammar, this does not mean that my students have a worksheet.
 They might be writing a reflective paragraph or inventing a character with a certain directive that involves grammar.
+We might complete a digital activity that provides immediate feedback and then apply the grammatical concept to writing.
 Engaging grammar activities connected to writing allows conferencing individually with students.

 Provide a visual